wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

     *   (a) shall be made up for the financial year to which the return relates; and

-    *   (b) shall contain---

-        *   (i) in the case of a society or branch that is not an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, the income and expenditure account or accounts of the society or branch prepared in accordance with [section 61(1)][71] for the financial year to which the return relates and a statement of financial position as at the end of that year; or
+    *   (b) must contain, if financial statements are required by this Act or any other Act to be prepared in relation to the society or branch for the financial year to which the return relates, a copy of those financial statements; and

-        *   (ii) in the case of a society or branch that is an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, the financial statements required to be completed in respect of the issuer and the financial year to which the return relates; and

-    *   (c) shall not contain any other accounts unless they have been audited by the auditors for the society or branch:
+    *   (c) \[Repealed\]

     *   (d) shall have attached a list containing the names, addresses, and designations of the committee of management, the secretary, treasurer, and other principal officers, the trustees, and those persons who are authorised to sue and be sued on behalf of the society or branch; and